Peter Steele: Slow, Deep and Hard and The Origin of the Feces (1991–1992)

 Type O Negative's debut album, Slow, Deep and Hard, was released in 1991.
 The album incorporated the thrash elements of Carnivore merged with doom metal.
 Steele had written the music in the space of one night in the aftermath of a relationship break-up, and this was reflected in the lyrical topics of heartbreak, fantasies of revenge, and the contemplation of suicide; something Steele had himself attempted: "On October 15th, 1989, I slashed my wrists.
 All I can say is that I fell in love with the wrong person."

 Steele caused some controversy when touring in Europe to support Slow, Deep and Hard, thanks to rumors about his social and political views, with some critics going so far as to brand him a Nazi sympathizer, even though his bandmate, Josh Silver, is Jewish.
 Steele suggested that the European press had misunderstood his humor, and that his sarcasm was sometimes lost in translation to print.

 In 1992, Type O Negative released the "live" album The Origin of the Feces.
 The album included a fictitious hostile audience and an evacuation of the venue after a bomb threat had supposedly been called in.
-This simulated some of the real-life response Steele and Type O Negative had recently received while on tour in Europe.
+This simulated some of the real-life responses Steele and Type O Negative had recently received while on tour in Europe.
 The original album cover featured a close-up shot of Steele's anus.